Jefferson Seed Library

 Harvest:

 Seeds ripen about three months after planting.
+The seeds are very small but easy to harvest and highly nutritious.
 They are ready to harvest when they begin to fall from the flower head (tassel).
 Give the tassel a gentle shake.
-If you see seeds falling from the tassel, it’s Amaranthus seed harvest time.
+If you see seeds falling from the tassel, it’s time to harvest.

 Seed Saving